Texas Human Resources Management Statutes Inventory

 The State offers a defined benefit retirement plan as well as defined contribution retirement plans to employees.
 Employees are covered under a defined benefit plan (or traditional pension plan) through the Employees Retirement System (ERS), the Teacher Retirement System, or the Judicial Retirement System of Texas.
 Most state agency employees are covered through ERS.

-This Chapter addresses:
+This chapter addresses:

 - Equal Employment Opportunity (EEO) Compliance Training